AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/meteorites.md

 ## Finding Meteorites

-Meteorites are fairly common and leave massive holes in the ground, so you may have already found a few. if not, a
+Meteorites are fairly common and leave massive holes in the ground, so you may have already found a few.
+If not, a
-<ItemLink id="meteorite_compass" /> will point toward the nearest mysterious cube.
+<ItemLink id="meteorite_compass" /> will point toward the nearest Mysterious Cube.

 ![Meteorite Crater](../assets/assemblies/meteorite-crater.png)